There were any number of triggers that could have started World War III, but didn’t.

-I did throw together a IL-2 scenario and, even accounting for my own incompetence behind the stick, I don’t see how the Western forces could gain air superiority fielding F89s and F94s against MiG 19s.
+Regarding that air superiority, I did throw together a IL-2 scenario and, even accounting for my own incompetence behind the stick, I don’t see how the Western forces could gain air superiority fielding F89s and F94s against MiG 19s.

 First, at this level, there is a unique feel to the time period.
 It is definitely different than World War II, matching Soviet and U.S. Technology of the 1950s.
 It is also not Korea.
 The Communists, here, have access not to surplus, but the best technology that they can field (arguably superior to what the U.S. is fielding).
 A very different feel than the numerically superior but technologically inferior Koreans and Chinese.